elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} And they sold us like beasts, and counted our teeth ... and tested our testicles, and examined the tear-and-wear of our skins, and pinched us and weighed us and double-checked, and hung the collar of servitude and insult on our necks like tamed beasts.
+- {:.pr.i} And they sold us like beasts, and counted our teeth ... and tested our testicles, and examined the tear-and-wear of our skin, and pinched us and weighed us and double-checked, and hung the collar of servitude and insult on our necks like tamed beasts.

 - {:.sp} The Man Reciter.